JDuchniewicz/website-hugo/content/about.md

 ## Hi there!
 My name is Jakub Duchniewicz and this is my personal space :) \
-I am currently finishing my BSc in Computer Science at Warsaw University of Technology, pursuing a thesis in FPGA's and Linux drivers.
+I am currently pursuing MSc in Embedded Systems at University of Turku, Finland as a part of EIT Digital Programme.
-Once it is complete I will publish it here and while I am digging more into it, expect to see some articles related to DMA's, IIR filters and other curios.
+I have graduated from Warsaw University of Technology with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.
+It will be discussed in depth here as soon as my *alma mater* allows me to publish it.

 ## What's in here?
 On this website you can find some thoughts of mine on several topics ranging from: